 Results: Utilized PRB Best Practices (significant input from Benetech).
-Electrical MCC located remotely from System.
+Electrical MCC is located remotely from System.
 Reclaim machine design unfolds upward for maintenance and cleaning purposes.
 The shallow reclaim vault has NO tunnel with no skirtboards required.
 Transfer Systems utilize dust mitigation techniques with no harboring of fines.
 Valve activated wash down system included within the vault along with a slight grade for easy drainage.

-- Objective: Cost effective solution (capital and O&M costs)
+- Objective: Cost-effective solution (capital and O&M costs)

 - Objective: Replaced aged coal yard to reduce Risk Index